torvalds/linux/Documentation/media/uapi/dvb/fe-set-frontend.rst

 This ioctl call starts a tuning operation using specified parameters.
 The result of this call will be successful if the parameters were valid and the tuning could be initiated.
-The result of the tuning operation in itself, however, will arrive asynchronously as an event (see documentation for :ref:`FE_GET_EVENT` and FrontendEvent.)
+The result of the tuning operation in itself, however, will arrive asynchroyesusly as an event (see documentation for :ref:`FE_GET_EVENT` and FrontendEvent.)
 If a new :ref:`FE_SET_FRONTEND` operation is initiated before the previous one was completed, the